publisha/publisha.github.io/pages/create_speare_play_web.md

 - You can open the PDF of the cover in Photoshop and crop down to the front of the cover.
 In other words, remove the back and spine.
 - The cover image needs to be 1400 pixels wide, because we need this later for the eBook.
 - save this image as a JPEG in the **images** folder within the **docs** folder in your repository that you downloaded from GitHub.
-- Now edit the index.xhtml file and put the file name of the image where instructed in the markup.
+- Now edit the index.html file and put the file name of the image where instructed in the markup.
 Also edit the ALT tag text.
-- When you view this index.xhtml file the image will be very large, so you must edit the styles.css file to change the width of the image.
+- When you view this `index.html` file the image will be very large, so you must edit the styles.css file to change the width of the image.
 - when viewed in a browser, this image will be a link to the play.
-- check that these work.
+- check that the link functions correctly.

 ## Making the web site work
-**When you are happy** with the look of these web pages then you can:
+**When you are happy** with the look of these web pages (preview the files in a browser) then you can:
 - Upload these new versions of these files to your GitHub repository
-- You do this by using GitHub Desktop and select _Sync_ top right.
+- You do this by using Atom.

 Make sure that you 'commit' your changes by writing something like first version in the message box.